 Why Did HubSpot Buy Warmly in 2026?

-HubSpot bought Warmly on June 30, 2026 because organic search stopped filling its customers' pipelines.
-CFO Kathryn Bueker told investors HubSpot's AI Engine Optimisation leads convert 3x higher than other leads, and CEO Yamini Rangan said organic traffic for HubSpot's customers is down 27% this year.
+HubSpot bought Warmly on June 30, 2026 because organic search stopped filling its customers’ pipelines.
+CEO Yamini Rangan said organic traffic for HubSpot’s customers is down 27% this year, and the same coverage reported HubSpot’s AI Engine Optimisation leads converting at three times the rate of traditional search leads.

-As of Q1 2026, HubSpot reported nearly 300,000 total customers.
-A 27% organic traffic decline across that base means every B2B marketer relying on search rankings is losing a channel that used to fill the top of the funnel.
+Spread across HubSpot’s full customer base, a 27% organic traffic decline means every B2B marketer relying on search rankings is losing a channel that used to fill the top of the funnel.

 The acquisition confirms what Intelligent Resourcing’s Evergreen CRM was already built around: when search traffic shrinks, the signal has to come from somewhere other than the website, because there won’t be more visitors next quarter to compensate.